duythucvnu/immerse-vietnam/README.md

 ## License

-This project was developed for educational purposes as part of the Web Authoring and Management course at VNU-IS.
+This project was developed for educational purposes as part of the Web Authoring and Management course at VNU International School.